 - Writing: Write about birds, birders, birding, and your experiences with any or all of them, whether it be poetry, short story, essay or other prose.

 - Photography: Photographing birds digitally to highlight their beauty, behavior, identification, or emotional impact.

-There will be one 1st Place winner per age group in each of the five modules eligible for receiving prizes.
-The top 3 finishers in each module per age group will be listed on the ABA YBY results webpage.
+There will be one 1st Place winner per age group in each of the five modules.
+Each winner will be eligible for receiving prizes.
+The top 3 finishers in each module per age group will be listed on the ABA YBYC results webpage.

 Young Birder of the Year Winners